digirati-co-uk/iiif-canvas-panel/docs/examples/22-navigator.md

    enable-navigator="true"
 />

-Annotations will be shown in the navigator.
+The navigator mini-window will also show a miniature view of the annotations on the canvas.

 :::info